gigalixir/gigalixir-action/README.md

 Please see the docs for [How to Run Migrations](https://gigalixir.readthedocs.io/en/latest/main.html#migrations) for more information.

 If your migrations fail, the action will rollback the app to the last version.

-Note: The migrations will always be run, so if you application doesn't have a database, please submit a PR to be able to configure the behavior.

 ## Contributing